technohippy/VirtualBoyEffect/README.md

 ## Description

-[The Virtual Boy](https://en.wikipedia.org/wiki/Virtual_Boy) is an legendary video game console developed by Nintendo.
+[The Virtual Boy](https://en.wikipedia.org/wiki/Virtual_Boy) is a legendary video game console developed by Nintendo.
 By using this effect and the Google Cardboard, you can virtualboyize your three.js application.

 Note that this effect is built on codes from the deprecated CardboardEffect so there may be same issues as the effect.